Cognia Accredited | 2022 National Blue Ribbon School | College Prep

 brentgoetzinger@skuttcatholic.com

-The Skutt Catholic Theatre Department annually produces three full-length productions: a Fall musical, a Winter play, and a Spring play.
-The students engage themselves in all aspects of each of these productions including acting, stage management, scenic, light and sound design, set construction, advertising, properties design, costuming and make-up, and running crew.
+The Skutt Catholic Theater Department annually produces three productions: a full-length fall musical, followed by a one-act play that competes in NSAA Play Production, and a full-length spring play.
+Students engage in all aspects of each of these productions, including acting, stage management, scenic, light and sound design, set construction, advertising, properties design, costuming and make-up, and running crew.

 EMHC/Reader +